UC Master Gardeners of Sacramento County

 • Plants are self-pollinating; meaning they will produce fruit with only one plant.
 However, a second plant of another variety that blooms about the same time will result in considerably more fruit for both.

 • Blueberries are shallow rooted about 3 to 4 feet wide.
 Dig soil this wide and 1 to 2 feet deep.
 They need well-drained, porous soil high in organic matter.
 With hardpan, consider raised beds or containers.
+If possible, add soil sulfur at least six months in advance to reduce soil pH before planting.

 Cane Berries